antran1245/simple-html-form/README.md

 Need to finish setting up password authentication.

 Require the js folder to contain OrbitControls.js and three.js in order for the code to work.
-Recommendation: https://github.com/mrdoob for those two js files.
+Recommend using the files from https://github.com/mrdoob for those two js files.